adamharrison/nginx-xapian/README.md

 ### `xapian_directory`

-Takes at most argument; the directory to search.
-If specified, will build an index for the designated lcoation.
-If unspecified, will search the `root` folder.
+Takes between arguments.
+The first is the the directory to search.
+If specified, will build an index for the designated location.

 ### `xapian_index`